Overview

 When building a cloud, the design of the cloud will not only reflect the type of services you are looking to provide but also inform the way that users of your cloud work to accomplish their goals.

 As the cloud designer and builder, providing the capabilities for high-availability means effectively defining your cloud structure for users to work around these failure domains.
-Depending on the resources you have or wish to make availabile to your users, you should decide how to set up the topology and architecture of your cloud to enable users to plan their deployments to maximize the availabilty of their applications.
-This clould topology consists of the hierarchy of organizational units of your cloud and decide how your services function across them.
+Depending on the resources you have or wish to make available to your users, you should decide how to set up the topology and architecture of your cloud to enable users to plan their deployments to maximize the availability of their applications.
+This cloud topology consists of the hierarchy of organizational units of your cloud and decide how your services function across them.
 Examples of these organizational units include:

-These are typically arranged as in a hierarchy, with each incresing lower layer becoming less independent of the other layers:
+These are typically arranged as in a hierarchy, with each increasing lower layer becoming less independent of the other layers:

 Clouds